 Under any of these amendments, a determination that UNFPA is involved in coercive practices would result in the termination of U.S. support.
 Without such a determination, however, the Senate and Lowey/Kolbe amendments would require the President to transfer the full \$34 million.
 Under the Tiahrt provision, however, the President could reduce the U.S. contribution to something less than \$34 million to express displeasure over alleged coercive family practices in China and UNFPA's involvement.
-The White House strongly opposes the Senate language, but says it plans to issue a determination regarding the UNFPA contribution by the July 10 date referenced in the Senate bill.
+The White House strongly opposed the Senate language.